Nationwide Insolvency Practitioners

 2. News

-Why business cash flow is more important than ever
+Why is business cash flow so important?

 Cash flow is at the heart of any healthy business.
-A strong case could be made that with the challenges facing companies during COVID-19 it’s even more important than profitability right now.
+A strong case could be made that with the challenges facing companies during COVID-19, it’s even more important than profitability right now.

 Ensuring that you have cash coming into your business makes sure that you can meet key expenses such as staff wages, rent and supplier invoices.
 The hard truth is that a shortage in your cash flow – especially one which stops you meeting these priority payments – can quickly lead to a situation where insolvency looms large.

-Why is a cash flow forecast so important?
+What is a cash flow forecast?

-• A cash flow forecast highlights potential cash shortfalls in advance, enabling a business to take measures to correct the issue before it is too late.
+A cash flow forecast highlights potential cash shortfalls in advance, enabling a business to take measures to correct the issue before it is too late.

-• It also makes sure a company can afford to pay its staff and suppliers.
+It also makes sure a company can afford to pay its staff and suppliers.
 Failure to pay suppliers leads to not receiving supplies, harming operations and causing further losses.

-• It can also identify problems with customer payments; assessing how quickly, or not as the case may be, debts are being paid and highlighting issues as soon as they occur.
+It can identify problems with customer payments; assessing how quickly, or not, debts are being paid and highlighting issues as soon as they occur.
+It’s possible that external stakeholders, such as banks, will ask to be provided with a regular forecast.

 A famous saying declares that ‘turnover is vanity, profit is sanity, but cash is reality’.